What is IP geolocation?

 Changing the records

-If you find your geolocation wrong and you would like to change it, you need to request for a correction for a record.
+If you find your geolocation wrong and you would like to change it, you need to request a correction for a record.
 The means of doing this varies depending on the database, for example, DB-IP handles the requests via support email, where you should state the IP (with the subnet) and the location information (City, State, Country, Postal Code).
 Other databases like MaxMind use data correction web forms so that all requests had the same standard and could be handled by API.

 So to change the records, you need to find the way the database handles the requests.